 In November 1990, Reverend and Mrs. Michael E. Mitchum came to us from Piedmont, California.
 Pastor Mike holds a Masters of Theology from Dallas Theological Seminary.
 He is married and has two grown children.
 Mike has been very involved in the community.

 Pastor Mike’s insight into our community and its needs brought about the implementation of target ministries.
 With this, we are able to reach out and minister to our neighborhood while addressing their needs.
 Ministries that have come out of this effort are Neighborhood Meals, Big Kids Club, Respite Club and more.
 These efforts have truly built a strong foundation for our growing church.

 In November 1999 we bought the property adjacent to the church with a dream of building a multi-use facility to enhance our ministry to families, seniors and especially youth.
 Plans have been made and we will begin building as funds become available.

 In January 2006, we officially opened our new children’s wing.
-In addition to being available for our children’s programs, these facilities are used for child care and a preschool program for low-income families.
+In addition to being available for our children’s programs, these facilities are used for Respite C.L.U.B. program.